jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

+# What?

-Our **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation (originally from version 3.0.7, but we also copied the changes Combodo's done up to version 3.0.14 so far).
-We also contributed a few fixes back (accepted in August 2018).
+This **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation (originally based on their version 3.0.7, but also includes the changes up to 3.0.14 so far).
+Some fixes from this version were accepted by Combodo back in August 2018 and are now part of the official version.

+What is different?
+In a few cases, Combodo's implementation of Mail to Ticket Automation was not sufficient enough.
+This extension offers some additional policies.

-One thing is important here: we highly recommend to set **use_message_id_as_uid** to 'true' in the config file in a lot of cases to avoid duplicates (Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).
+One thing is important here: it's actually recommended to set **use_message_id_as_uid** to 'true' in the config file in a lot of cases to avoid duplicates (Combodo sets it to 'false' by default but this could be very undesired for IMAP connections!).
 Otherwise, configuration settings are mostly similar to https://www.itophub.io/wiki/page?id=extensions%3Aticket-from-email

-What is different?
-We noted a few situations where Combodo's implementation of Mail to Ticket Automation was not sufficient enough.
-We split them up in what I'll refer to as "Policies".

 For IMAP, here's a quick example on the configuration options (config-itop.php).